inariSorakara/In-the-name-of-love-/Character Sheets/Main characters/Magical girls and their mascots/Hanami Tamami & Love the cat/Hanami Tamami.md

   - High resilience
   - Leadership that helps coordinate allies in combat
 - **Unique Power:**
-  - **Rhythm Sense** — can perceive rhythm in all things (movement, flow of battle, possibly intent).
+  - **Metronome** — can perceive rhythm in all things (movement, flow of battle, possibly intent).
 Over time, learns to subtly manipulate it.
+Later even realizes that she can use her heartbeat to manipulate the rythm of everything.

 ## Awakened Form
 - **Core Power:** Full rhythm mastery → **control of time**.